mqtthiqs/at-doc/docs/modules/comb.md

   attenuated as decay progresses.
 At 0% no or very minimal damping is applied, leading to a metallic tone; at 100%, the harmonic content of the input is immediately attenuated into a sine at the resonance frequency.
-- **Warp:** Warps the resonant partials, from purely harmonic (0%) to .
+- **Warp:** Warps the resonant partials, from purely harmonic (0%) to weirdly dissonant.
 It works by introducing a complex all-pass filter in the feedback loop, delaying some frequencies more than others at each round-trip.
 - **Phase:** Controls where in the delay loop the output signal is picked up, i.e. only at the end (0%) or in the middle as the sum of the forward and backward direction (100%).
 At 100%, phase cancellations are such that only odd harmonics ring.